 - Teratomatous dermoid.

-This is a congenital variety of dermoid cyst, which is formed by inclusion of epithelium buried at the line of embryonic fusions.
+This is a congenital variety of dermoid cyst, which is formed by the inclusion of epithelium buried at the line of embryonic fusions.
 So these are found along the lines of fusion of the two embryonic segments.

 Common sites are